Warning notice

 • reporting misconduct, or a serious breach of our regulatory requirements to us, or making an equivalent report to any other body responsible for supervising or regulating the matters in question

-• use an NDA to prevent proper disclosure about the agreement or circumstances surrounding the agreement to professional advisers, such as legal or tax advisors and/or medical professionals and counsellors, who are bound by a duty of confidentiality
+• making a proper disclosure about the agreement or circumstances surrounding the agreement to professional advisers, such as legal or tax advisors and/or medical professionals and counsellors, who are bound by a duty of confidentiality.

-• use warranties, indemnities and clawback clauses in a way which is designed to, or has the effect of, improperly preventing or inhibiting permitted reporting or disclosures being madeor example, asking a person to warrant that they are not aware of any reason why they would make a permitted disclosure, in circumstances where a breach of warranty would activate a clawback clause.
+NDAs must not include or propose clauses known to be unenforceable or use warranties, indemnities, and claw back clauses in a way which is designed to, or has the effect of, improperly preventing or inhibiting permitted reporting or disclosures being made.
+For example, asking a person to warrant that they are not aware of any reason why they would make a permitted disclosure, in circumstances where a breach of warranty would activate a claw back clause.

 Duty not to take unfair advantage

-• applying undue pressure or using inappropriate aggressive or oppressive tactics in your dealings with the opposing party or their representative, for example, imposing oppressive and artificial time limits on a vulnerable opposing party to agree the terms of the NDA
+• applying undue pressure or using inappropriate, aggressive or oppressive tactics in your dealings with the opposing party or their representative - for example, imposing oppressive and artificial time limits on a party to agree the terms of the NDA

-• seeking to rely on your position as solicitor as a means of exerting power over the opposing party, for example, by discouraging them from taking legal advice
+• seeking to rely on your position as a solicitor as a means of exerting power over the opposing party - for example, by discouraging them from taking legal advice

 • preventing someone who has entered into an NDA from keeping or receiving a copy.